Introduction

 Central Precocious Puberty

-This happens when the brain starts puberty signals too soon.
-It’s the most common form, and doctors can usually manage it with safe treatment.
+This occurs when the brain sends puberty signals earlier than normal.
+It is the most common type, and in many cases, doctors can manage it effectively with safe and controlled treatment.

 Peripheral Precocious Puberty